First all, I would like to apologize for going M.I.A this week. But as you may know, I started university this year.

 First off, you might want to know that I am a commuter.
 So that means that I don’t live in the dorms on campus or in an apartment since my house is pretty close to where my classes are held.

 Second, you need to know that my classes are in French.
 I live in a French-speaking province and therefore, most universities and colleges offer classes in French only.

 My schedule is also a bit different from what takes place in the States.
 I have three-hour classes and only five classes a week.

 Now that you are fully aware of my situation, let’s get into this recap!

 Since I only had one class on Monday, I wasn’t too nervous.
-My first class was Rédaction: style et clarté, which is a redaction class.
+My first class was Rédaction: style et clarté, which is a writing class.
 I arrived on campus extra early to meet up with one of my friends before the class started so we could go and look for our class together, but my friend got lost!
 I waited for her for a while before heading off to class on my own, hoping that she would be able to make it before the class started.

 I took Monday afternoon to start organizing my planner and write all the due dates in it!

 First day at uni ✔️ It feels weird to be back at school after a three-month break, but I think I'll quickly get back to my usual rhythm.
 My first class went great and I think I'm going to like it! #college #udes #collegeblogger #university #lifestyleblogger #lblogger #planning #organizing #canadianblogger

 My Tuesday class is weirdly built.
 The class only lasts an hour and a half instead of the usual 3 hours, but I have to get to class on Wednesday for a workshop that lasts 50 minutes.